amotivv/memory-box-mcp/README.md

 2. Update `CHANGELOG.md` with new changes
 3. Commit changes
 4. Create a new GitHub release
-5. Upload the `memory-box.dxt` file as a release asset
+5. Upload the `memory-box.mcpb` file as a release asset